stellar/stellar-protocol/core/cap-xxxx.md

 on transactions signed by the new types, or transactions that use a SetOptionsOp with the new types, may encounter the new types.

+An accompanying change will be required to [SEP-23 Strkeys] to add new algorithm discrimants.

 ### Backwards Incompatibilities

 This proposal is backwards compatible.